 All applications require some type of documentation supporting the reasons for the withdrawal.
 In some exceptional cases, this may be difficult to obtain.
 You are encouraged to make an appointment with the Manager, Student Academic Appeals, to discuss, in confidence, what evidence might be acceptable for your application.
 You may also contact the Sexual Violence Support & Prevention Office.

-13. What is a retroactive selective withdrawal?
+13. What is a retroactive partial withdrawal?

 14. I’ve heard it is easier to receive a complete withdrawal rather than a partial one.
 Is that true?